-Audien Hearing is an American company that manufactures two types of relatively inexpensive hearing aids and sells them online.
+Audien Hearing is a U.S. company that manufactures two types of relatively inexpensive hearing products and sells them online.

-Audien says they can offer hearing aids well below the average cost because they sell directly to the consumer and because there’s no involvement with an audiologist, who conducts a hearing exam and sells hearing aids to patients.
+Audien says they can offer these solutions well below the average cost because they sell directly to the consumer and because there’s no involvement with an audiologist, who conducts a hearing exam and sells hearing aids to patients.

 Both products come with a 1-year warranty and a 30-day money-back guarantee, and online support is also available.

 You can find simple sound amplifiers that fit in the ear for as little as $10 each, but they’re meant for people with mild hearing loss and who need a boost in volume to hear conversations or television.